-With the limitations that come with the ongoing pandemic as well as the competitive nature of the real estate industry, there’s never been more of a need for your business to have a strong digital presence.
+With the limitations that come with the ongoing pandemic as well as the competitive nature of the real estate industry, there's never been more of a need for your business to have a strong digital presence.
 That includes having an optimized website.
 Good websites reduce bounce rates and help achieve higher conversion rates.
-Incorporating these 10 features into your real estate website will help your business stand out from the crowd.
+Incorporating these 12 essential elements into your real estate website will help your business stand out from the crowd.

-When potential clients come to your website, you want to make it as simple as possible for them to find the information they need.
+When potential clients seeking a real estate agent come to your website, you want to make it as simple as possible for them to find the information they need.
 For that reason, your website should be easy to navigate and accessible to everyone.
 If particular features are too difficult to find on your site, clients will simply look elsewhere.